Probing quantum properties of black holes with a Floquet-driven optical lattice simulator: Optical lattice simulator of black holes

-{\bf \em Optical lattice simulator of Dirac fermions in a black hole background:--} We now present the fermionic lattice Hamiltonian that in the low energy limit is mathematically equivalent to the Dirac equation in the curved space around a black hole \cite{birrell1984quantum, yang2020simulating, shi_chip_2021, Mertens2022, morice2022quantum, horner2022emergent, deger2022ads, horner2023chiral}.
+We now present the fermionic lattice Hamiltonian that in the low energy limit is mathematically equivalent to the Dirac equation in the curved space around a black hole \cite{birrell1984quantum, yang2020simulating, shi_chip_2021, Mertens2022, morice2022quantum, horner2022emergent, deger2022ads, horner2023chiral}.
 Our optical lattice simulator is described by a fermionic tunnelling Hamiltonian given by

-where the $\hat{c}_l^{\dagger}$($\hat{c}_l$) denote the fermionic creation (annihilation) operators on site $l$, $J_0$ defines a global energy scale, and the $\kappa_l$'s are position-dependent dimensionless tunnelling amplitudes that encode the metric of the curved space.
-When varying the amplitudes $\kappa_l$ [Fig.~\ref{fig:main_diagram}(a)] according to a possible metric describing a black hole [Fig.~\ref{fig:main_diagram}(b)], the (local) dispersion relation of the lattice near zero energy mirrors the behaviour of the relativistic light-cones, see Fig.~\ref{fig:main_diagram}(c).
-In the continuum limit and at half filling, the behaviour of the fermionic chain can be faithfully described by the massless Dirac equation $i\gamma^a e^\mu_a (\partial /\partial x^\mu +\omega_\mu)\psi = 0$.
+where the $\hat{c}_j^{\dagger}$($\hat{c}_j$) denote the fermionic creation (annihilation) operators on site $j$, $J_0$ defines a global energy scale, and the $\kappa_{ij}$'s are position-dependent dimensionless tunnelling amplitudes that encode the metric of the curved space.
+In the 1D model we present, $j \in \{ 1,...,N\}$ where $N$ is the number of sites.
+When varying the amplitudes $\kappa_{j \> j+1}$ in a 1D model [Fig.~\ref{fig:main_diagram}(a)] according to a possible metric describing a 1D black hole [Fig.~\ref{fig:main_diagram}(b)], the (local) dispersion relation of the lattice near zero energy mirrors the behaviour of the relativistic light-cones, see Fig.~\ref{fig:main_diagram}(c).
+In the continuum limit and at half filling, the behaviour of the fermionic chain can be faithfully described by the massless Dirac equation $i\gamma^a e^\mu_a (\partial_\mu +\omega_\mu)\psi = 0$.
 Here the coordinates are $(x^0,x^1)=(ct,x)$ with $c$ the speed of light, $\gamma^a$ are the two-dimensional Dirac matrices, $e^a_\mu$ are the vierbeins connecting the curved metric $g_{\mu \nu} =\eta_{ab} e^a_\mu e^b_\nu$, to the flat metric $\eta_{ab}=\rm{diag}(1,-1)$, where $\omega_\mu$ is the spin connection and $\psi$ is the two-component spinor (see Supp.
 Mat. for details \cite{Supp_Mat} and Refs.~\cite{born1961born, yepez2011einstein} for an introduction to this formalism).
-The time evolution under the lattice Hamiltonian Eq.~\eqref{eq:tight_binding_hamiltonian} is equivalent to that of a Dirac field in a curved background under the metric
+The time evolution under the lattice Hamiltonian Eq.~\eqref{Eq:2DTightBinding} is equivalent to that of a Dirac field in a curved background under the metric